saikojosh/gatsby-source-serverless-aurora/README.md

 # gatsby-source-serverless-aurora

-Source plugin for pulling data into Gatsby from an AWS Aurora database running in Severless mode.
+A Gatsby source plugin for pulling data into Gatsby at build time from an AWS Serverless Aurora database.